 Changes in the Placental Implantation Site

-After delivery of the placenta, there is immediate contraction of the placental site to a size less than half the diameter of the original placenta. ...
+After delivery of the placenta, there is immediate contraction of the placental site to a size less than half the diameter of the original placenta.
+This contraction, ...